uoracs/talapas2-knowledge-base/docs/storage/transferring_data/globus/login.md

 Step 1.
 Open a web browser and navigate to Globus, https://app.globus.org

 Step 2.
-Select affiliation.
-In the dropdown select the 'University of Oregon' as your organization then click 'Continue'.
+Log in.
+In the dropdown select the 'University of Oregon' as your organizational login then click 'Continue'.

 ![Globus Login](../../../../../assets/images/globus_org_login.png)

 Step 3.
-Redirect to the University of Oregon authentication page Here, enter your duckid and your password then click 'Login'.
+Enter your Duckid and password at the University of Oregon authentication page then click 'Login'.

 ![Duck ID Login](../../../../../assets/images/globus_uo_shibb.png)

-After authentication you will be redirected to the Globus File Manager page.
+The Globus landing zone is the File Manager page.

 ![Globus File Manager Page](../../../../../assets/images/globus_default_filemanager.png)